Nusa Penida is the largest of 3 sister islands just off the coast of Bali with Nusa Lembongan and Nusa Ceningan completing the trio.

 Although Nusa Penida has gained much attention over the past few years, it still remains laid back.
 Yet, you will find accommodation throughout the island.
 Choosing the right location will help get the most out of your trip.
 Or if you intend to explore all of Nusa Penida, I suggest moving around.

 Down here, will break down Nusa Penida’s areas including what is nearby.
 And our preferred location where you will find loads of popular spots nearby.

 North West Nusa Penida

-North west coast is where you’ll find the largest concentration of restaurants, bars and accommodation.
+The Northwest coast is where you’ll find the largest concentration of restaurants, bars and accommodation.
 Many choose this location for the somewhat lively atmosphere and the many amenities in Toya Pakeh.
 This area is a good option if you want all amenities within minutes from your accommodation.
 And want to be close to the fast ferry boats.
-Closest attraction is Crystal bay, 20 minutes ride away.
+The closest attraction is Crystal bay, 20 minutes ride away.
 Other attractions are between 40 minutes to 1 hour drive.

 Crystal Bay is Nusa Penida’s amazing coral reef beach.
 Definitely choose Crystal bay if you want to relax, snorkel, swim and watch amazing sunsets.
 Accommodation is just minutes away from the beach.
 Kelingking beach, Broken beach and Tembeling are a 45 minute scooter ride away.

 Another favourite area is the Northeast.
 Not so urbanised but you’ll still find a choice of great restaurants and amazing accommodation just metres from the shoreline.
 The downside to this area is it doesn’t have any attraction close by.